taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Thermohaline Circulation Observation Centre, Orkney Islands"**

-Woman with powerful thighs: **"Members of the UN, thank you for your time today.
-The TCO has been tracking the temperature, salinity, and flow rates of the major ocean currents in the North Atlantic Ocean for the last 40 years, and we have incredibly troubling news to share with you today."**
+Dr. Fischmann: **"Members of the UN, thank you for your time today.
+My name is Dr. Geraldine Fischmann, and I'm head of environmental monitoring team for the Thermohaline Circulation Observation Collective.
+The TCOC has been tracking the temperature, salinity, and flow rates of the major ocean currents in the North Atlantic Ocean for the last 40 years, and we think we have an explanation for recent drop in energy production by the UN sea turbines."**

+*Members of the Paris agreement have switched to using [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation.*

 ### Page 3

 A room-sized **INFO-SPHERE** creates photonic representations of several government leaders around the world.
-A tall, hook-nosed woman with incredibly built thighs walks through a 3-dimensional video recording of rivers and waterfalls *pouring* off of a glacier into the wider ocean surrounding it.
+Dr. Fischmann, a tall, hook-nosed woman with incredibly built thighs walks through a 3-dimensional video recording of rivers and waterfalls *pouring* off of a glacier into the fjords surrounding it.
 Overlayed with light are labels with meta data and more in-depth treatments of certain phenomena being shown in the video, appearing when one of the photonic representations of government leaders move their gaze over that part of the video.

+Dr. Fischmann: **"These videos are from 10 years ago, when rising global temperatures caused a significant meltdown of the Greenland Ice Sheet.
+As you all well remember, this drastic phenomena finally convinced the United States and China to place a meaningful tax on carbon dioxide emissions."**

+The videos switch to another view of the same glacier, but a slightly different coastline.
+The glacier isn't melting, and instead, enormous, thick chunks of drift ice clog up the sea like a traffic jam.

+Dr. Fischmann: **"This is the current view of the Greenland, from remote sensor buoys in the Denmark Strait.
+Normally, the patch of sea covered in [pack ice](https://en.wikipedia.org/wiki/Drift_ice) doesn't extend this far south, but we believe the melting 10 years ago triggered a long-term, slow melting of the ice sheet, one that has been slowly but stealthily and steadily dumping massive amounts of fresh water into the Greenland Sea."**

+Dr. Fischmann: **"The fresh water freezes more readily than salty sea water, resulting in more ice on the ocean's surface.
+We believe that this greater incidence of pack ice is extending the West Ice, all the way south to the Denmark Strait, and slowing ocean currents."**

+Dr. Fischmann: **"If the ocean currents stop entirely, average annual temperatures in North America and Europe will plummet and potentially freeze the UK and northern Europe."**

+Gov official: **"So, how do we clear out all of pack ice?"}"**

+Dr. Fischmann: **"I'm not sure we can..."**

 *(cite [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) and [the wikipedia page on thermohaline circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation))*

-Woman with powerful thighs: **"As you can see from the videos from our remote sensor buoy, the influx of fresh water from melting glaciers is shoving an incredible amount of fresh water into the North Sea, enough that it is highly likely to shut down global ocean current circulations.
-This will trigger very abrupt and very signficant changes to annual average temperatures worldwide, which will in turn strain our food and water resources."**

-*Hmm, perhaps the world has switched to using [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation...*

-Woman with powerful thighs: **"In short, things are about to get *very* bad."**

 ### Page 4